Qwertee/Chip-8-Disassembler/README.md

 # chip-8-disassembler

 Simple disassembler for the Chip-8 architecture.
-Pass it a binary file for the Chip-8 system, and this will output a much more readble assembly file.
+Pass it a binary file for the Chip-8 system, and this will output a much more readable assembly file.
 Currently does not support Super Chip-48 instructions.

 ## Installation